 If you are a client or work for a client, we likely have collected various contact, business, and in some cases financial information about you in the course of administering our relationship with you or your employer.
 In those cases, our legal basis for use of the information is our legitimate interest to perform our obligations under our contract with you or the company for which you work.

-As to our research activities, we might collect information, a subset of which may be “personal data” or “personally identifiable information” as defined under applicable law, (i) as part of our purchase of survey panel from sample exchanges and others and the resale thereof to research companies, or (ii) as part of data collection activity we undertake for research companies.
+As to our research activities, we might collect information, a subset of which may be “personal data” or “personally identifiable information” as defined under applicable law, (i) in our SoapBoxSample business, as part of our purchase of survey panel from sample exchanges and others and the resale thereof to research companies, (ii) in our Q-Insights business, as part of our development and maintenance of our proprietary research participant database, or (iii) in all of our businesses, as part of data collection activity (interviews, surveys, focus groups, etc.) we undertake for research companies.

 With respect to the portion of our business involving the purchase of survey panel from sample exchanges and others and the resale thereof to research companies, we might collect personal data and demographic data of the nature described above from the sample exchanges or panel suppliers in order to be able to fulfill the panelist criteria required by our research company customers.
 In those cases, our legal basis for the processing of the information is our legitimate interest to perform our obligations under our contract with the research company client requesting the panel composition in question.